The 2014-15 season will mark Stephanie Hughes' fourth year as head coach for the Islanders softball program.

-Hughes, a native of Angleton, Texas, comes to Texas A&M - Corpus Christi after spending the 2011 season as the interim head coach for UTSA.
+Hughes, a native of Angleton, Texas, arrived to Texas A&M - Corpus Christi after spending eight years as part of the UTSA coaching staff, including the 2011 season as the interim head coach.
 Prior to that, she spent seven seasons as an assistant for the Roadrunners.

 Hughes began her coaching career in 2001 at Texas State as an assistant coach after competing four years for the Bobcats.
 During her one-year tenure, she helped the 2002 squad to a 37-22 record, including a 23-4 finish in the Southland to seal the team's second straight regular season conference title.

 Prior to joining the Roadrunners' staff, Hughes served as an assistant for Navarro College and guided the team to two conference titles.
 As an assistant she helped with all aspects of day-to-day operations, including teaching academic classes, recruiting, coordinating travel plans and overseeing the student-athletes' academic progress.

 As a four-year letterwinner on the Bobcat squad, Hughes was a two-time Southland Tournament Champion, in 1998 and 2001, also garnering a regular season Southland Conference title as a senior.
 She earned a first team All-Southland Conference nod in 2001, leading her team to the NCAA Regional Finals that year.
 Hughes received her bachelor's degree in kinesiology in December 2001 from Texas State.